-We’re constantly work to improve the tools you have at your disposal as a Servebolt client.
-This has resulted a new update to our Servebolt Optimizer WordPress plugin.
+We’re constantly working to improve the tools you have at your disposal as a Servebolt client.
+This has resulted in a new update to our Servebolt Optimizer WordPress plugin.
 We’re excited to share the new 3.2 version of the plugin with you.
-We saw ways to further improve the performance, the raw speed of your WordPress site in two different ways.
+We saw ways to improve further the performance and the raw speed of your WordPress site in two different ways.

 The features introduced in this version revolve around two particular topics.
 Namely, performance and improved caching.